Classical simulation and quantum resource theory of non-Gaussian optics: Classical simulation algorithm for non-Gaussian optics

 and \begin{widetext}

 \end{widetext}

 Based on Eq.~\eqref{eq:Gaussian expected value}, we define the random variable as

-Thus, if we sample random displacements or equivalently coherent states from the ensemble in Eq.~\eqref{eq:Gaussian_ens} with $N=N_\delta$ and compute the overlap with the state of interest $\ket{\Omega}$, we can estimate the norm of $\ket{\Omega}$ within the desired target error $\delta$.
+Thus, if we sample random displacements or, equivalently, coherent states from the ensemble in Eq.~\eqref{eq:Gaussian_ens} with $N=N_\delta$ and compute the overlap with the state of interest $\ket{\Omega}$, we can estimate the norm of $\ket{\Omega}$ within the desired target error $\delta$.

-For a non-Gaussian state, the required runtime is dominated by the number of terms in the decomposition of inner product evaluations.
-To use this procedure in practice, we need to estimate the variance.
+In order to bound the number of samples needed to estimate the norm, we will use Chebyshev's inequality and thus need to bound the variance of $X$.
 Due to~\eqref{eq:Gaussian variance}, the variance is upper-bounded by \begin{widetext}

 where $\Pi$ is a projector. \end{widetext}

 Thus, by performing IID sampling of $L$ coherent states from the Gaussian ensemble in Eq.~\eqref{eq:Gaussian_ens}, we can estimate the overlap with the state $\ket{\Omega}$ for sufficiently large $N_\delta$.
 In particular, we can define the estimator as